phenidone/fith/README.md

 IO in embedded mode is to be performed using the SYSCALL opcodes.
 An embedding of the interpreter must supply appropriate implementations that get/set the necessary state.

 The main function (entry-point / root of GC) should install handlers (function pointers) for various events relevant to that system.
 In turn, the system will invoke execution at those entry points when the events occur.
 Because the main function references all of the various event-handler functions, those functions and their call graphs will be preserved through GC.

-bins2const.pl is a script which will take a GC'd/SAVE'd binary/data-file pair and print it out as C++ source code that can be included with an embedded compilation - a temporary hack so that I can compile fith binaries into microcontroller projects without needing to transmit/load code yet.
+See 5th/plctest.5th for an example where MAIN installs a GPIO-change handler and a timer handler.

 ## Saved-Binary Format